NGI-TRUSTCHAIN/DOOF/README.md

 - components: contains the different components of the Data Ownership Orchestration Framework in specific subfolders: DOOF Clients, DOOF Gateway, DOOF worker, intermediation (smart contract)

+- conf: contains some configuration utils for the deployment of the software

+- configuration_tool: contains a micropython web server deployed on the end-user's devices (data origins) to make the configuration of the connectivity and of other aspects of the data origin easier.

+- documentation: it contains the architectural diagram of the system

+- installation: it contains documents, scripts, and requirements regarding the installation procedure of DOOF components and their dependencies.

+- pilot: this folder contains the source code of the front-end that was developed during the pilot for usage by the participants in the user-centric research phase of the project

 - provider: contains the different providers (modules) that can be loaded at run time by the different components.
 The input and output providers represented in the architecture schemas are found under the 'presentation' subfolder, the persistence provider that communicates with a database is found under the 'persistence' subfolder and the provider that communicates with the intermediation platform/smart contract is found under 'intermediation' subfolder.
 Moreover, the 'processors' subfolder contains the processors that populate the worker's pipeline and allow to deliver the business logic functionality of consent management and facilitation of deployment of Privacy Enhancing Technologies.

 The following sections will present each of the components into greater detail.